-Name Default Value Description The numer of elements that may be stored in the defined cache maxElementsInMemory 1000 memoryStoreEvictionPolicy MemoryStoreEvictionPolicy.LFU The number of elements that may be stored in the defined cache.
-Options include MemoryStoreEvictionPolicy.LFU - Least frequently used MemoryStoreEvictionPolicy.LRU - Least recently used MemoryStoreEvictionPolicy.FIFO - first in first out, the oldest element by creation time overflowToDisk true Specifies whether cache may overflow to disk eternal false Sets whether elements are eternal.
+Name Default Value Description maxElementsInMemory 1000 The numer of elements that may be stored in the defined cache memoryStoreEvictionPolicy MemoryStoreEvictionPolicy.LFU The number of elements that may be stored in the defined cache.
+Options include MemoryStoreEvictionPolicy.LFU - Least frequently used MemoryStoreEvictionPolicy.FIPO - first in first out, the oldest element by creation time overflowToDisk true Specifies whether cache may overflow to disk eternal false Sets whether elements are eternal.
 If eternal, timeouts are ignored and the element is never expired. timeToLiveSeconds 300 The maximum time between creation time and when an element expires.
 Is only used if the element is not eternal timeToIdleSeconds 300 The maximum amount of time between accesses before an element expires diskPersistent true Whether the disk store persists between restarts of the Virtual Machine.
 The default value is false. diskExpiryThreadIntervalSeconds 120 The number of seconds between runs of the disk expiry thread.
-The default value is 120 seconds cacheManagerFactory null Camel 2.3: If you want to use a custom factory which instantiates and creates the EHCache net.sf.ehcache.CacheManager.
+The default value is 120 seconds cacheManagerFactory null Carnel 2.8: If you want to use a custom factory which instantiates and creates the EHCache net.sf.ehcache.CacheManager.
+Type: abstract org.apache.camel.component.cache.CacheManagerFactory eventListenerRegistry null Carnel 2.8: Sets a list of EHCache net.sf.ehcache.event.CacheEventListener for all new caches- no need to define it per cache in EHCache xml config anymore.
+Type: org.apache.camel.component.cache.CacheEventListenerRegistry cacheLoaderRegistry null Carnel 2.8: Sets a list of org.apache.camel.component.cache.CacheLoaderWrapper that extends EHCache net.sf.ehcache.loader.CacheLoader for all new caches- no need to define it per cache in EHCache xml config anymore.
+Type: org.apache.camel.component.cache.CacheLoaderRegistry